mosip/documentation/docs/components.md

 # Components

-The image below is a block diagram of e-Signet comprising of various components along with the different layers and external systems.
+The image below is a block diagram of e-Signet comprising various components along with the different layers and external systems.

 ![](\_images/esignet-components-updated.png)